4-6-0: United States

 A notable American ten-wheeler is the Illinois Central Railroad's No. 382, the locomotive driven by Casey Jones in a train wreck Vaughan, Mississippi, on April 30, 1900, that killed him instantly.
 But after an eventful career with 6 accidents, she was scrapped in July 1935 at the age of 37, the same age of her driver Casey Jones when he died.
 A Clinchfield Railroad locomotive of the 4-6-0 type No. 99 replaced her in 1956 and is on display at the Casey Jones museum in Jackson, Tennessee.

 As far as is known, the heaviest 4-6-0 ever built was Southern Pacific No. 2371.
 According to R&LHS Bulletin No. 94, its engine weight was 242500 lb.
 The heaviest class of 4-6-0's ever put into series production was the Pennsylvania Railroad class G5 with 90 examples completed in the mid-1920s, which were some 5500 lb lighter.

-One of the B&O's 4-6-0s, built in 1869, is preserved at the B&O Railroad Museum in Baltimore.
+One of the B&O's 4-6-0s, built in 1869, is preserved at the National Museum of Railroad History & Innovation in Baltimore.
 Another is at the National Museum of Transportation in St. Louis.
 A third, The Great Northern Railway's GN 1355, built in 1909 as a 4-6-0 but rebuilt to a 4-6-2 Pacific in 1924, is in Sioux City, Iowa.

 Nevada Northern Railway's No. 40 a 1910 built 4-6-0 has been preserved on the railroad and is known by the nickname "The Ghost Train of Ely".
 Due to its long history of operating in the state, in 2009 No. 40 was recognized as the official Nevada State Steam Locomotive.

 The only surviving locomotive of the narrow gauge East Tennessee and Western North Carolina Railroad (ET&WNC) is No. 12, a coal-fired 4-6-0 built in 1917 by the Baldwin Locomotive Works.
 It was originally used to haul passengers and freight over the ET&WNC's 66 mi line running from Johnson City over the Appalachian Mountains to Boone, North Carolina, from 1918 to 1940.
 Since 1957, it has been in operation at the Tweetsie Railroad theme park in Blowing Rock, North Carolina.